 Dr. Brooks is an internationally recognized researcher in transportation management and policy, international marketing, and international strategic management.
 She has acted as a policy advisor to governments in Canada, Europe, the Caribbean, and Southeast Asia and consulted widely in the transportation industry.
-Current research work focuses in two broad areas—port governance and performance and short sea shipping and cabotage.
+Current research work focuses in three broad areas—liner shipping regulation, port governance and performance, and short sea shipping and cabotage.

 Port Performance and Port Governance Reform